-HWH will:
+HwH will:

-- Comply with both the law and good practice - Respect individuals' rights - Be open and honest with individuals whose data is held - Provide training and support for staff, trustees and volunteers who handle personal data, so that they can act confidently and consistently
+- Comply with both the law and good practice

+- Respect individuals' rights

+- Be open and honest with individuals whose data is held

+Provide training and support for staff, trustees and volunteers who handle personal data, so that the support part applies rather and persistently.

+that they can act confidently and consistently

-HWH recognises that its first priority under the GDPR is to avoid causing harm to individuals.
+HwH recognises that its first priority under the GDPR is to avoid causing harm to individuals.

 Information about staff, trustees, volunteers and members of the public will be used fairly, securely and not disclosed to any person unlawfully.

 Secondly, the regulation aims to ensure that the legitimate concerns of individuals about the ways in which their data may be used are taken into account.
-HWH will seek to give individuals as much choice as is possible and reasonable over what data is held and how it is used, and is fully committed to upholding all data subject rights under the GDPR, as well as processing all personal data in accordance with the data protection principles.
+HwH will seek to give individuals as much choice as is possible and reasonable over what data is held and how it is used, and is fully committed to upholding all data subject rights under the GDPR, as well as processing all personal data in accordance with the data protection principles.

-HWH is committed to continued and effective implementation of this policy, and requires all HWH employees, trustees, volunteers and third parties to share in this commitment.
-Any breach of this policy will be taken seriously and may result in disciplinary action for staff, termination of a volunteer's involvement with HWH as a volunteer, or termination of contract for third parties.
+HwH is committed to continued and effective implementation of this policy, and requires all HwH employees, trustees, volunteers and third parties to share in this commitment.
+Any breach of this policy will be taken seriously and may result in disciplinary action for staff, termination of a volunteer's involvement with HwH as a volunteer, or termination of contract for third parties.